 Loop diuretics (also called high ceiling diuretics) are one of the most commonly used classes of drug in clinical practice, and exert their action by acting on the thick ascending loop of Henle, hence called “Loop diuretics”.

 Among the loop diuretics, the most widely used drugs are:

-- Bumetanide (Bumex): It is indicated for the patients who are un-responsive to the furosemide (called as furosemide resistance, occurs on prolonged therapy with furosemide) even at high doses.
+Bumetanide (Bumex): It is indicated for the patients who are unresponsive to the furosemide (called as furosemide resistance, occurs during prolonged therapy with furosemide) even at high doses.
 It is more bioavailable than furosemide and its absorption is not affected by the presence of food.
 Bumetanide is 40 times more potent (rapid diuresis) than furosemide.

 All loop diuretics have the same mechanism of action; however, they differ from each in pharmacokinetics.

 They have different routes of administration such as oral and parenteral routes (intravenous/intramuscular).

 The absorption of loop diuretics is rapid with the peak serum concentration occurring within 0.5 – 2 hours.
 There is variability in the absorption of loop diuretics.
 Bumetanide and torasemide (1 hour) are rapidly absorbed than the furosemide (60%).

 - Bumetanide and torasemide: 80 – 100%

 Thus, switching from intravenous to oral route in those with lesser bioavailability (such as furosemide) requires higher oral doses than the IV dose.

 - Act rapidly through oral or intravenous route